GLVis/glvis/README.md

 Note that, for highly-varying data or large meshes, this auto-selected subdivision factor may not be sufficient for accurate representation.
-In such cases the sudivision can be manually adjusted using the keys <kbd>o</kbd> /
+In such cases the subdivision can be manually adjusted using the keys <kbd>o</kbd> /
 <kbd>O</kbd>, described above.